 1. Set Up Your Canvas and Supplies

 How are you going to paint — physically?
 Do you prefer an easel, where the canvas is upright or at a slight angle?
 Or do you work better with the canvas on a flat surface, right next to your palette?
 Try them both out, and do what feels best.
-Set everything else up before you start, too: Having your paint brushes, palette knives, water and any other supplies you'll need at the ready will make your painting time stress-free and fun.
-Take a deep-dive into workspace setup here with Bluprint instructor Nina Weiss.
+Set up your entire workspace before you start painting , too: Having your paint brushes, palette knives, water and any other supplies you'll need at the ready will make your painting time stress-free and fun.

 2. Choose Appropriate Brushes